 The District and the Town of Windsor (the Town) have entered into the Construction of Sanitary Sewer Facilities and Related Oversizing Credits and Reimbursements Agreement (the IGA) dated June 16, 2020.
-Pursuant to the IGA, the Town shall reimburse to the District for certain costs of constructing the Sewer Interceptor that relate to Poudre Heights Improvements.
-The reimbursement amount shall be limited to those actual costs certified by the District as district eligible costs, and shall be made upon submitting an "Acceptance Resolution" to the Town with certificates from the District's Engineer and CPA, relating to completion, costs, and eligibility.
-As of December 31, 2021, the District received a reimbursement in the amount of \$914,891.
+Pursuant to the IGA, the Town shall reimburse to the District for certain costs of constructing the sewer interceptor that relate to Poudre Heights Improvements.
+The reimbursement amount shall be limited to those actual costs certified by the District as District eligible costs, and shall be made upon submitting an "Acceptance Resolution" to the Town with certificates from the District's Engineer and CPA, relating to completion, costs, and eligibility.
+No reimbursements were made by the Town during 2022.